Sunday, December 8, 2019

 I coasted two years on the enthusiasm and blessings from that period.
 I received the Excellence In Education award, met a lot of great educators around the state and made some good friends on the worship team I led.
 But I'm bad at endings and I can't make a good conclusion out of it now.

 In late 2018 a couple events took place in the same week that crushed me.
 I was completely blindsided and it has taken a year for me to fully realize just how devastating they've been.
 I don't talk about the details much with others.
 When I do, people don't seem to understand.
 There's no reason they need to.
 It's been my puzzle to work through.

 The point here is that those events proved fatal to what used to be my endless assurance that I was onto something.
 Those things I always looked forward to as the circumstances around me were difficult?
 Well what if they were just figments of my imagination?
 What if those promising possibilities I saw were just hallucinations?

 I ignored those thoughts for quite some time, but I couldn't ignore them anymore when 2019 rolled around.
 Now I should note that almost no one has noticed any change in my behavior since these things happened.
 By most outside standards I've continued to do fine.
 Inside, however, I've been drained of energy.
 I've struggled giving anyone advice, especially my own two kids or my wife.
-I haven't been experiencing a life I'd wish on anyone.
+I haven't been experiencing a life I'd wish on anyone else.
 Yet I find myself in the world of education, where I'm supposed to be helping teachers and students be successful.

 So I'm bad at endings.
 I don't know how (or if I should) work out an ending for these things and let them go.
 I don't know which ending to work toward in the life that's now before me.
 I have discussed these things with a few close friends and family members.
 The range of suggestions I received are so vast there haven't been any clear answers.